-- Minimum Grade of 80% in both Biology and Chemistry - Developing Learner or higher rating on Biology EOC
+• Biology and Chemistry (Minimum Grade of 80% in both and Developing Learner or higher on Biology EOC)

 Out of Class Commitments: Most out of class commitments will be preparation for the class the next day - pre-reading content in the textbook and/or lecture notes.
 Formal lab reports are also assigned with the major labs and will be completed independently within two weeks of lab completion.